As a participant, you get free admission to several attractions in Oslo

 The Nobel peace center

-At the main exhibitions you can find information about all the Peace Prize winners since 1901, and at the interactive book about Alfred Nobel the audience can learn more about the history of the man behind the Nobel Prizes.
-At the Nobel Garden, The heart of the museum, all the Peace Prize winners are presented at an individual screen surrounden by thousand small lights, creating a nice and peaceful atmosphere.
+In the permanent exhibitions you can find information about all the Peace Prize winners since 1901, and at the interactive book about Alfred Nobel the audience can learn more about the history of the man behind the Nobel Prizes.
+At the Nobel Garden, The heart of the museum, all the Peace Prize winners are presented on individual screens surrounded by thousand small lights, creating a nice and peaceful atmosphere.

-The center is located at Rådhusplassen in Oslo centrum, inside the old building called vestbanebyggningen.
+The center is located at Rådhusplassen (City Hall Square) in Oslo centrum, inside the old building called Vestbanebygningen.
+Opening hours are Mon–Sun 10–18.

 Norway Cup participants have free admission to all exhibitions at the center together with their team.